Tatiana Kotova

-Tatiana Nikolaevna Kotova (Татьяна Николаевна Котова; born 3 September 1985) is a Russian singer, actress, tv host and beauty pageant titleholder.
+Tatiana Nikolaevna Kotova (Татьяна Николаевна Котова; born 3 September 1985) is a Russian singer, actress, television host and beauty pageant titleholder.
 She is the winner of the title Miss Russia 2006 and former soloist of Ukrainian female pop group Nu Virgos.

 In 2006, she won the title of Miss Russia and had the opportunity to represent Russia in the contests Miss World 2007 and Miss Universe 2007.
-Tatiana was one of the favorites in the Miss Universe 2007, but did not reach the semi-finals.
-Tatiana Kotova is the third Russian to participate in both Miss Universe and Miss World after Anna Malova and Svetlana Goreva.
+Kotova was one of the favorites in the Miss Universe 2007, but did not reach the semi-finals.
+She is the third Russian to participate in both Miss Universe and Miss World after Anna Malova and Svetlana Goreva.

 From March 2008 to April 2010, she was a vocalist of the pop-band Nu Virgos, replacing Vera Brezhneva.
 She currently works in a solo career.

 1985–2005: Early life

 Tatiana Kotova was born on 3 September 1985, in Sholokhovsky (Rostov region) in a small close-knit family.
 Her father, Nicholay Kotov, worked as a miner, trucker, and later engaged in business activity.
 Her mother, Marina Kotova, worked in a bank.
 Tatiana has a younger sister Ekaterina.
 Tatiana Kotova took part in her first beauty contest "Miss Autumn 98" at school and won the title "Miss Charm".
 During her studies for a degree in Crisis Management at the Faculty of Economics of the Southern Federal University, Tatiana was invited to a modeling training course by agency "Image Elite".